 NORTHFIELD, Vt. – Gathering from across the country and around the globe under the theme of “Celebrating 200 Years of Distinction,” 497 students representing 13 online graduate programs and six bachelor’s degree completion programs will come together for a week of capstone and culminating academic work and conferences and commencement exercises at Norwich University’s College of Graduate and Continuing Studies (CGCS) annual weeklong Residency Conference June 17-21.

-Comprised of working professionals from all walks of life, the 2019 graduating class will become part of a legacy of leadership, service and experiential learning that has lasted two hundred years.
-The Class of 2019 graduates include active duty and veteran military personnel, healthcare professionals, law enforcement officers and special agents, entrepreneurs and educators.
+The 2019 graduating class, composed of working professionals from all walks of life, will become part of a legacy of leadership, service and experiential learning that has lasted 200 years.
+The Class of 2019 graduates includes active-duty and veteran military personnel, healthcare professionals, law enforcement officers and special agents, entrepreneurs and educators.

 2019 Residency by the numbers:

 - 497 students will represent all 50 states, Washington, D.C., and Puerto Rico and three international countries: Canada, Saudi Arabia and the United Kingdom.

 - Norwich University will host 638 students, faculty and guests during the week.

 - 53% of the graduating class has served or is serving in the military.

 - An additional 141 guests will gather on campus during Residency.

 - 46 faculty members will participate.